TeamMonumenta/scripted-quests/README.md

 - permission: `scriptedquests.interactnpc`
 - EntityType is optional (default = VILLAGER) and can be chosen from this
   list: https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html
-- This command can be used to build location-based quests that don't involve clicking on an NPC.
-To do this, use a repeating command block. with a command of this form: `execute as @p[r=5] run interactnpc Aimee VILLAGER`
+- This command can be used to build location - based quests that don't involve clicking on an NPC.
+To do this, use a repeating command block with a command of this form: `execute as @p[r = 5] run interactnpc Aimee VILLAGER`
 - You will need to structure your QuestComponent so that the pre-requisites are only met once if the player will stay in that location for more than one invokation of interactnpc.